alibaba/pipcook/docs/doc/Low-level-plugin-style Quick Start-en.md

 - operating system：MacOs, Linux
 - Runtime：Node.js >= 10.16， Npm >= 6.1.0
-- Python Requirement （If you want to use python bridging）: python >= 3.6, pip points to the correct python3 path.
+- Python Requirement （If you want to use python bridging）: one of pip/pip3/pip3.6/pip3.7 points to current Python 3.6/3.7.
 [See here](https://alibaba.github.io/pipcook/doc/Want%20to%20use%20python%3F-en) for more information.

 We strongly recommend that you directly use our docker mirror to ensure that the pipcook runtime environment is correct.